siggibjarna/ha-samsungtv-encrypted/info.md

 # HomeAssistant - SamsungTV Encrypted Component

 This is a custom component to allow control of Encrypted SamsungTV devices in [HomeAssistant](https://home-assistant.io).
 This should work on H and J 2014/2015 models (according to [PySmartCrypto](https://github.com/eclair4151/SmartCrypto) specs).
-Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/):
+Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/), with some extra features.

 # Installation (There are two methods, with HACS or manual)